 The counselors at SUNY Polytechnic Institute are experienced, licensed mental health clinicians with an extensive background in both mental health and college counseling.
 They are dedicated to the personal development and growth of SUNY Poly’s students.
 It is important that you have confidence in your counselor’s ability to help you.
-Please take a look at our bios below and feel free to ask questions about our training and the way we work.
+Please feel free to ask questions regarding your counselor's training and background.
+Bios have been provided below.

 Sandra A. Mizerak NCC, LMHC